swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_trainers.md

 Hi [ trainee name ],

 I’m happy to tell you that you have passed your teaching demonstration!
-You demonstrated a good command of the subject material and a solid understanding of Carpentry teaching methods.
-We are excited about having you as a Carpentry instructor.
+You demonstrated a good command of the subject material and a solid understanding of The Carpentries teaching methods.
+We are excited about having you as a Carpentries instructor.
 I’ve forwarded this information to our staff.
-If this was the last stage in your instructor training checkout, you should get your official Carpentry Instructor certificate in about a week, along with instructions for signing up to teach workshops.
+If this was the last stage in your instructor training checkout, you should get your official The Carpentries Instructor certificate in about a week, along with instructions for signing up to teach workshops.
 If you still have steps remaining in your checkout, please be sure to complete them before your deadline.
 If you have any questions, please email checkout@carpentries.org.

-Welcome to the Carpentry Instructor community!
+Welcome to the The Carpentries Instructor community!

 Best wishes,